Respiratory disease surveillance overview

 Respiratory syncytial virus (or RSV) is a respiratory virus that typically causes mild, cold-like symptoms.
 For certain groups, RSV infection can be more serious.
 Infants and older adults are more likely to experience worse symptoms and require hospitalization.
 Each year, an estimated 58,000 to 80,000 children younger than age 5 and 60,000 to 160,000 older adults are hospitalized due to RSV infection.
 Vaccines and monoclonal antibody treatments are available to provide additional protection against serious illness.

 Who should get it?
-Adults 60 years of age and older may receive a single dose of RSV vaccine.
-Ask your healthcare provider if a vaccine is right for you.
+Adults 75 years of age and older should receive a single dose of RSV vaccine.
+Adults 60-74 years old at increased risk for severe RSV disease should also receive a single dose of RSV vaccine.
 You can read more about CDC’s recommendations here.

 Infants younger than 8 months should receive 1 dose of nirsevimab, a monoclonal antibody treatment.
 Additionally, infants and children 8-19 months of age who are at increased risk for severe RSV disease should receive 1 dose of the antibody treatment.
 Children younger than 24 months of age with certain conditions that make them more susceptible to severe RSV disease may be eligible for palivizumab, a different antibody treatment.
 You can read the American Academy of Pediatricians’ recommendations here.